arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Development_Environment_Consolidated_2026-06-22.md

 - `/dev/ttyS1` opens
 - heartbeat is sent
 - MCU `STATUS_REPORT` frames are received
-- first visible boot text appears on screen
+- live status/debug text appears on screen

 At the current stage, the serial/comms baseline remains the anchor.
 Display/UI work should continue beside it, not by disturbing it.